jackyng88/nkp-on-nutanix/nutanix-installation.md

     - `Worker Nodes`: By default, it's set to 3 but for this scenario we'll use `2` Worker Nodes.
 - Click `Next` and configure the following:
     - `Storage Network`: Select your subnet where your CVMs ideally use IP addresses from
-    - `Object Store Internal IPs`: Provide two IP addressess that exist in the same subnet as your CVM and not being currently used
+    - `Object Store Internal IPs`: Provide two IP addresses that exist in the same subnet as your CVM and not being currently used
     - `Public Network`: Select your subnet, can be similar to the one used for NKP cluster creation
     - `Public Network Static IPs`: Select an IP address outside of the IPAM pool and unused.